mlanza/ai-literacy/README.md

 You’ll see ChatGPT referenced throughout, since it’s a widely accessible and concrete entry point.
 But this isn’t about one tool.
 The ideas here are meant to be platform-agnostic and useful no matter which system or interface you’re using.
 The references to ChatGPT are there to help make things easier to imagine.
 The underlying principles apply broadly — because in the modern era, AI often means anything built on the new underlying primitive: the large language model, or LLM.

-This work doesn’t engage with the ethical questions surrounding AI.
+This work doesn’t engage the ethical questions surrounding AI.
 Its focus is strictly utilitarian.

 It’s an unfinished first draft in need of editing.
 I’ll clearly mark when I consider it stable and ready for broader consumption.